 For sample bequest language to share with your attorney, please print out the PDF entitled "Including The Ethel Walker School in your Estate Plan".

 Alumnae who remember Walker's in their estate plan and are willing to document their intentions will receive campaign "credit" and recognition in the Ethel Walker Heritage Society.
 These important commitments enhance our endowment and encourage others to make Walker's a top charitable priority.
-To document your bequest please print out the PDF form on this page entitled "Bequest Intention Acknowledgment Form" and return it to Jane Rae Bradford, Director of Gift Planning.
+To document your bequest please print out the PDF form on this page entitled "Bequest Intention Acknowledgment Form" and return it to Suzanne Turcotte, Director of the Fund for Walker's.

 Charitable Remainder Trusts